OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

       Partitions will be created in OS/2 LVM geometry if it present on this disk.

-      GPT partition table is supported by this command too and by additional command "gpt" for minor operations.
+      GPT partition table is supported by this command too.
+Additional command "gpt" provide a special functions for it.

     * "dmgr clone" command can clone partition structure and data to another disk.
-      It knows nothing about file systems, but simple copying usually can be done without changes in file system.
+      It knows nothing about file systems, but simple copying can be done without changes in any file system.

-      In case of FAT/exFAT/HPFS/JFS QSINIT updates boot sector of target partition after cloning (update information about volume location).
+      In case of FAT/exFAT/HPFS/JFS QSINIT updates boot sector of a target partition after cloning (set information about new volume location).

     * "lvm" command can change OS/2 LVM drive letters, write LVM signatures to disk and some misc.